 Use this checklist to reduce back-and-forth:

-1. Vector logo files or high-resolution artwork
+- Vector logo files or high-resolution artwork

-2. Preferred silhouette, closure, and crown profile
+- Preferred silhouette, closure, crown profile, and visor shape

-4. Pantone references or physical samples
+- Pantone references, thread colors, or physical samples

-5. Packaging details and ship-to destination
+- Packaging details, UPC needs, carton marks, and ship-to destination

 Then compare quotes by more than unit price.
-Included finishing, proof rounds, sample policy, freight assumptions, and realistic ship date matter just as much as the per-piece number.
+Included finishing, proof rounds, sample policy, freight assumptions, packaging, barcode work, and realistic ship date matter just as much as the per-piece number.
 For a custom retail merch Caps Bulk Order, the cleanest path is still the same: lock the spec, approve the proof carefully, confirm the packout, and keep the order tied to a clear retail requirement from the start.

 What is the best minimum for a custom retail merch caps bulk order?